HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

   * Low hardware cost with high flexibility:
   * Modular Design: the motor mounts can be easily replaced and the closing mount makes

-[
-- briefly discuss major engineering challenges faced and how they were addressed
-- outline opportunities for improvement or extensions (what would you do better for Version 2.0)
-- summarise what makes your approach novel, creative or particularly

-]

 ## Contributors and Roles
 |Team Member            |Primary Responsibilities|